guanlisheng/wxWidgets-tutorial/README.md

 # wxWidgets-tutorial
-Tutorial of wxWidgets from http://zetcode.com/
+Tutorial of wxWidgets 3.0 base on http://zetcode.com/